Avian Influenza (Flu) and People

 • Generally, avoid direct contact with wild birds.
 Observe them only from a distance.
 Wild birds can be infected with avian flu even if they do not look sick.

-• Avoid unprotected contact with domestic birds, especially poultry, that look sick or have died.
+• Avoid unprotected contact with domestic animals, especially poultry, that look sick or have died.

-• Do not touch surfaces that may be contaminated with saliva, mucous, or feces from wild or domestic birds.
+• Do not touch surfaces that may be contaminated with saliva, mucous, or feces from wild or domestic birds or other animals.

 • Do not visit the flocks of family, friends, or neighbors, especially if any of their or your birds are sick.